tinygo-org/tinygo-site/content/docs/reference/lang-support/_index.md

 ---
 title: "Go language features"
 weight: 6
+description: |
+  Which Go language features are supported by TinyGo and which are still a work in progress.
 ---

 While TinyGo supports a big subset of the Go language, not everything is supported yet.